-One of the most common questions we get about our neon line of oil paints is about lightfastness.
+One of the most common questions we get about our fluorescent paints is about lightfastness.
 Lightfastness refers to a pigment's ability to resist fading when exposed to ultraviolet light.
-Oil paints are typically rated by ASTM (American Society for Testing and Materials) standards for each particular pigment in the paint.
+Artists' paints are typically rated by ASTM (American Society for Testing and Materials) standards for each particular pigment in the paint.
 For more common pigments one can find the lightfastness rating listed as:

 I: Excellent; II: Very Good; III: Fair; IV: Poor; V: Very Poor

 All pigments will fade over time due to the effects light, heat, and humidity.
 In order to be considered "archival" pigments need to be rated either ASTM I or II.
 Fluorescent pigments do not have a standardized lightfastness rating because each manufacturer has patented and secret processes that they use to produce their pigments.
 We selected our pigment supplier based on the quality of their pigments.

 We can, however, get an idea of the lightfastness of our neon colors by conducting blue wool testing.
 To do this, we painted our six original neon colors on a white piece of paper and exposed only half to direct sunlight.
 We also exposed half of a blue wool card directly underneath the painted colors.
 We did the same process for our seven neon fluorescent watercolor paints.
 Over time have been tracking the fading of the blue wool and checking to see if there is any observable fading of the paints.